 After his death, Australia was in mourning.
 The Prime Minister and Leader of the Opposition both had condolence speeches, while thousands of fans visited Australia Zoo to pay tribute.

-Today, the Australia Zoo is host to over 1,200 animals.
-The family runs a wildlife hospital, and Steve’s foundations continue to chug along, helping people and animals wherever they can.
+Today, Australia Zoo and Steve's legacy lives on.
+The Irwin family runs a wildlife hospital, and Steve’s foundations continue to chug along, helping people and animals wherever they can.
 And two different species are named after Steve; Irwin’s snapping turtle, or elseya irwini, and a tree snail called crikey steveirwini.